blocknetdx/documentation/docs/service-nodes/setup.md

     node.
 In fact, it looks doubtful that SATA or SAS SSD drives will be fast enough to allow the ETH node to sync.

-	It is also recommended that the SSDs in a Hydra node be configured in a RAID mirror configuration (e.g. RAID-1, RAID-10, RAID-Z2).
+	It is also recommended that the SSDs used for an ETH archival node be configured in a RAID mirror configuration (e.g. RAID-1, RAID-10, RAID-Z2).
 Without RAID mirroring, an SSD failure will almost certainly mean you'll have to resync the entire ETH full archival node, which takes over a month for a GETH node (but probably only a quarter of that time for an Erigon ETH node).
-Your Hydra node will be offline for the duration of the resync.
+Your ETH archival node will be offline for the duration of the resync.

-	As of this writing, it's not clear that any of the VPS Provider Options mentioned above are capable of providing a VPS which meets the HW requirements for a Hydra node, or if they are capable, the cost can be a bit extreme and it's not clear they can expand storage space as needed to support the growing ETH full archival node.
-There may well be some smaller VPS providers who are capable of both meeting current HW needs and allowing for storage space expansion in the future.
-There are also efforts underway to coordinate "package discounts" from such VPS provider(s) for a person or group of people to rent a number of Hydra-capable VPS's at a discounted rate.
+	As of this writing, it's not clear that any of the VPS Provider Options mentioned above are capable of providing a VPS which meets the HW requirements for an ETH archival node, or if they are capable, the cost can be a bit extreme and it's not clear they can expand storage space as needed to support the growing ETH full archival node.
+There may well be some smaller VPS providers who are capable of both meeting current HW requirements and allowing for storage space expansion in the future.
+There are also efforts underway to coordinate "package discounts" from such VPS provider(s) for a person or group of people to rent a number of ETH archival-capable VPS's at a discounted rate.
 Please join discussions on this topic in the #hydra channel of [Blocknet Discord](https://discord.gg/cQ9JNyNRW4).

-	Another option for meeting the HW requirements of a Hydra node is to purchase your own hardware and run it at home.
-If purchasing your own SSD drives, be
+	Another option for meeting the HW requirements of an ETH archival node is to purchase your own hardware and run it at home or in a *colocation hosting* data center.
+(Colocation hosting services can be found for USD $50 per month per server, as of Feb., 2022.)
+If purchasing your own SSD drives, be aware that ETH core will be writing to your SSDs continuously, so
-    aware that ETH core will be writing to your SSDs continuously, so you'll want to get SSDs with a high "durability" rating.
+    you'll want to get SSDs with a high "durability" rating.
 For example, a company called *Sabrent* offers an 8TB NVMe SSD.
 On the surface, it may look like a good choice to use for building a